How to Choose a Wedding Photographer on Vancouver Island: Questions to Ask + Red Flags

 If you want a quick overview before you start comparing portfolios, our Vancouver Island Wedding Photographers Guide covers pricing ranges, what to look for, and how to shortlist.

-If you’re scrolling through dozens of portfolios and thinking, “How do I actually know who’s right for us?” you’re not alone.
-This guide walks through what to look for, smart questions to ask, and common red flags to avoid.
-You can also browse local options anytime here:
+If you're scrolling through dozens of portfolios and they've all started to blur together, this guide walks through what to look for, smart questions to ask, and common red flags to avoid.
+You can also browse local options anytime here: Browse Wedding Photographers

 What to Look For in a Wedding Photographer